 CISSP prep: Security policies, standards, procedures and guidelines

-Information security is one of the most important elements determining the success and longevity of organizations.
-Trained and knowledgeable information security professionals have become must-haves for organizations that want to take the next big step.
+Information security is one of the most important elements driving the success and longevity of organizations.
+Trained and knowledgeable information security professionals have become must-haves for organizations that want to remain competitive.

-The CISSP certification, which is vendor-neutral and supported by the International Information System Security Consortium or (ISC)², is a powerful tool that information security professionals should obtain if they want to keep in step with the ever-evolving risks and threats in cyberspace.
-Professionals such as security managers, security consultants, security analysts, IT directors, security architects, and security systems engineers, among others, should be armed with a CISSP certification.
+The CISSP certification, which is vendor-neutral and supported by the International Information System Security Consortium or ISC2, is a powerful certification that information security professionals should obtain if they want to keep in step with the ever-evolving threat landscape.
+Security managers, security consultants, security analysts, IT directors, security architects and security systems engineers, among others, should earn a CISSP certification to boost their hiring and promotion prospects.

 Earn your CISSP, guaranteed!